 • Clifton’s 4th Beach: Blue Flag status since 2004.
 Protected against Southerly winds this one of Cifton’s four beaches is very popular with Capetonian families.
 It is still quite small compared to many other CapeTown beaches but has got a great vibe and is the beach for a proper beach party.
 This Cape Town Beach is a must for sunset lovers too.
 Take a picnic and enjoy your sundowners.
 At Clifton 4th you can rent deck chairs and umbrellas and there are bars and vendors selling drinks and ice-cream too.
 This beach offers clean changing rooms and toilet facilities.
 Lifeguards are stationed there too.
 Lots of people enjoy life at this Cape Town beach at the weekends, so be prepared to arrive early or you might have trouble finding parking along Victoria Road and have to walk far.
 Please note that there are narrow stairs to walk down to the beach, so unfortunately no access for wheelchairs or pushchairs.

-• Llandudno: This scenic spot which had achieved Blue Flag status for the first time in the summer season 2011/2012 is listed with full Blue Flag status again in 2017.
+• Llandudno: This scenic spot which had achieved Blue Flag status for the first time in the summer season 2011/2012 is listed with full Blue Flag status again since 2017.
 Situated between Bakoven/Camps Bay and Hout Bay this is a nice half-moon crescent shaped beach in a very safe neighborhood.
 Llandudno beach is one of the top three Cape Town beaches for water quality.

 • Melkbosstrand at the Atlantic Ocean has a long stretch of white powdery sand and lots of facilities from coffee shops to doctors offices, everything is nearby.
 It is especially popular with many residents from the northern suburbs.